 We were on the road again, destination Hallstatt.
-Progress was slow, round every corner was another beautiful scene & we just had to keep stoping!!
+Progress was slow, round every corner was another beautiful scene and we just had to keep stopping!!

-Eventually we arrived in Hallstatt & checked into the Seehotel Grüner Baum right on the water edge.
+Eventually we arrived in Hallstatt and checked into the Seehotel Grüner Baum right on the water edge.
 Walking out on to our hotel balcony was nothing short of breathe taking.
-I suspect there are better views in the world to enjoy a G&T… but at that moment I couldn’t think of any!
+I suspect there are better views in the world to enjoy a G and T… but at that moment I couldn’t think of any!

-As the sun set below the mountains, these amazing colours captured during ‘blue hour’ were such a deep azure & crystal clear.
+As the sun set below the mountains, these amazing colours captured during ‘blue hour’ were such a crystal clear deep azure.

 Hallstatt, designated a UNESCO World Heritage Site, is beautiful in Winter, one for every landscape photographer’s tick list.
 I’m sure I’ll go again one day, maybe in the Spring or Summer to see the difference in colours.
-Now it was time to head towards Salzburg (Mrs S’s part of the trip), our route would take us through the village of Gosau.
+Now it was time to head towards Salzburg, our route would take us through the village of Gosau.
 This was one of our overnight halts on the van trip (how we found Hallstatt) it certainly didn’t look like this…

 I hope you enjoyed reading about our Austrian Lakes Landscape Photography Trip.
 If you get the chance to visit this beautiful area in Winter, you must … I know we’ll will be back for sure!